firehawkvfx/firehawk/README.md

 27100

 install generated certificates in a safe location accessible with root only permissions.

+deadline cert will need to have read access for deadline user.
+/opt/Thinkbox/DeadlineDatabase10/certs/Deadline10Client.pfx

 AWS Parameters will need some manual configuration and approving subscriptions.